apssouza22/modern-api-management/README.md

 ## Microservice example
 Check out 2 microservices examples inside `./services` to get inspired.
-Book microservice is in Golang and Shelf microservice is in Java
+Book microservice is in Golang and Shelf microservice is in Java.